BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <details>

 <summary><b>How often will a validator be chosen to propose the next block?
-Does it go up with the quantity of EVMOS
+Does it go up with the quantity ofButane
 staked?</b></summary>

 The validator that is selected to mine the next block is called the **proposer**, the "leader" in the consensus for the round.
 Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total stake (where total stake = self-bonded stake + delegators stake) of the validator.
-For example, if the total bonded stake across all validators is 100 EVMOS, and a validator's total stake is 10 EVMOS, then this validator will be chosen 10% of the time as the proposer.
+For example, if the total bonded stake across all validators is 100Butane, and a validator's total stake is 10Butane, then this validator will be chosen 10% of the time as the proposer.

 To understand more about the proposer selection process in Tendermint BFT consensus, read more